In this section:

 We are thrilled to announce that we have been rated as 'outstanding in all areas...

 Welcome back!
-We hope that you had a lovely Easter break.
+We hope that you had a lovely half term.

 Curriculum: